 - Medify UKCAT demo

-- The Student Room Compilation of various resources for the UKCAT.
+- The Student Room Compilation of various resources for the UCAT.

 - Job test prep practice questions

-You can find various books that claim to help you prepare for the UKCAT.
-They are often expensive and are not necessary but if you do want to buy one I recommend “Get Into Medical School – 600 UKCAT Practice Questions”.
-This was an extremely useful book because it offers an extremely simple approach to solving the questions and also offers 600 practice questions – do them all and you will be well prepared for that UKCAT.
+You can find various books that claim to help you prepare for the UCAT.
+They are often expensive and are not necessary given the number of questions available online but if you do want to buy one I recommend “Get Into Medical School – 600 UCAT Practice Questions”.
+This was an extremely useful book because it offers an extremely simple approach to solving the questions and also offers 600 practice questions – do them all and you will be well prepared for that UCAT.

 You may choose to attend various courses to help you with the preparation.
-Access to the Professions with Reach Scotland run a UKCAT workshop for Edinburgh and Lothians pupils so sign up to them if you haven’t already.
+Access to the Professions with Reach Scotland and You Can Be A Doctor run a UCAT workshop for pupils in South East Scotland so sign up to them if you haven’t already.